JavaScript (client wallets)

 You can get all fungible token balances of your wallet or a balance of a specific token with the following methods:

-const tokenBalance = wallet.getTokenBalance(tokenId);
+const tokenBalance = await wallet.getTokenBalance(category);

-const allBalances = wallet.getAllTokenBalances();
+const allBalances = await wallet.getAllTokenBalances();

 To get the total amount of NFT tokens use the following methods:

-const nftTokenBalance = wallet.getNftTokenBalance(tokenId);
+const nftTokenBalance = await wallet.getNftTokenBalance(category);

-const allNftBalances = wallet.getAllNftTokenBalances();
+const allNftBalances = await wallet.getAllNftTokenBalances();

 # Watching/waiting for fungible token balance